weaviate-git-bot/ai-document-search-backend/docs/PROJECT_STRUCTURE.md

 1. the service to be available,
 2. the configration in [`config.yml`](../config.yml) to point to the service,
-3. API keys to be present as environment variables.
+3. secret keys to be present as environment variables.

-The environment variables can be set using the `.env` file when running the tests locally.
-The `.env` file is not committed to the repository.
+See the [key management](#key-management) section for more information about the secret keys.

-When running the tests in CI, the variables are set in the GitHub repository settings and pulled into the environment in the `env` section of the GitHub Actions workflow.
+A code coverage is measured for the unit tests.
+The ignored files are specified in [`.coveragerc`](../.coveragerc) file.

-#### Coverage
+For more details, see the [CI/CD](#code-coverage) section.

 ### Load tests